hyperledger/fabric/docs/source/certs_management.md

 [Reference](https://hyperledger.github.io/fabric-sdk-node/release-2.2/FabricCAClient.html#reenroll__anchor)

-### Certificate Decryption
+### Certificate Decoding

 X.509 certificates are distinct from registrations, which do not have an expiration.
-X.509 certificates are created based on the registration and contain information from the CA. This information includes metadata indicating the parent CA and encrypted information describing the purpose of the certificate.
+X.509 certificates are created based on the registration and contain information from the CA. This information includes metadata indicating the parent CA and encoded information describing the purpose of the certificate.

-Certificate details can be decrypted using the OpenSSL utility:
+Certificate details can be decoded using the OpenSSL utility:

 ```
 # openssl x509 -in cert.pem -text -noout
 ```

-The following example shows a decrypted certificate:
+The following example shows a decoded certificate:

 ```
 Certificate: